enkidevs/curriculum/sql/ddl/indices/create-indexes.md

 ---
 ## Revision

-Consider the `"version"` table.
+Consider the `version` table.
 Suppose no primary key was defined for it.
-We need to create a clustered index that will order the `"version_group_id"` column in ascending order:
+We need to create a clustered index that will order the `version_group_id` column in ascending order:

 | id | version_group_id | name      |
 |----|------------------|-----------|